shanebishop1/ez-mux/README.md

 "5" = "monokai"
 ```

-## Remote and OpenCode behavior
+## Remote and agent behavior

 - Remote routing turns on only when both `EZM_REMOTE_PATH` and `EZM_REMOTE_SERVER_URL` are set (or equivalent config values).
 - When remote routing is active, shell/neovim/lazygit and popup flows run through SSH against the mapped remote directory.
+- Agent mode runs `agent_command` when set.
+- If `agent_command` is not set, ez-mux defaults to local OpenCode launch behavior.
-- With remote routing enabled, agent mode can attach to a shared OpenCode server via `OPENCODE_SERVER_URL` and optional `OPENCODE_SERVER_PASSWORD`.
+- If using OpenCode shared-server attach, set `OPENCODE_SERVER_URL` and optionally `OPENCODE_SERVER_PASSWORD`.

 ## Environment variables